Our growing timeline

 Click on the image on the right to watch the very moving ceremony!

-APRIL – Participation to an educational panel / B8 of Hope was part of the International School of Geneva’s Parents Promoting pedagogy evening and we talked about peace-building and the implications for education !
+APRIL 2021 – Participation in educational panel / B8 of Hope was part of the International School of Geneva’s Parents Promoting pedagogy evening and we talked about peace-building and the implications for education !

 “Where flowers bloom, so does hope.” — Miri Ben Rafael